aws/amazon-freertos/demos/README.md

 For example for ESP32 it is located here ```./vendors/espressif/boards/esp32/aws_demos/common/config_files```

 By default ```#define CONFIG_MQTT_DEMO_ENABLED``` MQTT demos is selected.

+### IDE
+Refer to the <path to project folder>.
+Refer to the top level readme for the Getting Started Guides for each qualified board.

 ### Cmake
 Refer to CMake readme page in folder